Chargebackhit API Reference

 Array of objects

-This includes information such as the alert details, transaction data, and merchant identification (MID).
+It includes the alert details, transaction data, and merchant identification (MID).

 Response samples